 Teaching and training is about helping someone reach their full potential, whether this is for personal or professional reasons.

-The further education and skills sector includes learners from age 14 upwards who will be in many different environments such as schools, colleges, the workplace, prisons, private and voluntary organisations.
+The further education and training sector includes learners from age 14 upwards who will be in many different environments such as schools, colleges, the workplace, prisons, private and voluntary organisations.

-It can be extremely rewarding to know that you have helped them perform a new skill, acquire new knowledge, gain a qualification or a promotion at work.
+It can be extremely rewarding to know that you have helped someone perform a new skill, acquire new knowledge, gain a qualification or even a promotion at work.

 The following text is adapted from the book in the picture.